Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Conclusion

 \section{Conclusion}

-We propose computationally efficient simulation algorithms for large-scale simulation optimization problems that have high-dimensional discrete decision space in presence of a convex structure.
-For a user-specified precision level, the proposed simulation algorithms are guaranteed to find a solution that is close to the optimal within the precision level with desired high probability.
-We provide upper bounds on simulation costs for the proposed simulation algorithms.
+We propose computationally efficient simulation-optimization algorithms for large-scale simulation optimization problems that have high-dimensional discrete decision space in the presence of a convex structure.
+For a user-specified precision level, the proposed simulation-optimization algorithms are guaranteed to find a choice of decision variables that is close to the optimal within the precision level with desired high probability.
+We provide upper bounds on simulation costs for the proposed simulation-optimization algorithms.
 In this work, we mainly focus on algorithm design and theoretical guarantees.
-In future work, we plan to test the empirical performance of the proposed simulation algorithms on large-scale convex problems.
-Also, we seek to design better simulation algorithms that provide simulation costs with matching upper and lower bounds.
+In future work, we seek to design better simulation-optimization algorithms that provide simulation costs with matching upper and lower bounds.